top of page

 Expect the unexpected.
 The awesome thing about East Asian Medicine is that it works on multiple dimensions, which translates into healing on multiple levels, often in unexpected ways.
 In my experience, real and lasting healing is often a nonlinear process that includes, but not limited to, the physical body.

 In contrast to western medicine, eastern medicine also acknowledges that there are aspects of reality that may not be measurable, but are valid nonetheless.
 It embraces our collective human experience and relates to understanding how our subjective experience, emotions, energy, and consciousness can affect the physical body and health as much as the things that we already know are important, like diet and lifestyle.
 East Asian Medicine is also different in that it adopts a long-term strategy in the promotion of health and prevention of disease.
-Thus, the metrics that I look at when I evaluate progress for my patients are based not only on a reduction of symptoms, but also on big-picture changes in vitality, resiliency, and overall wellness.
+Thus, the metrics that I look at when I evaluate progress for my patients are based not only on a reduction of symptoms, especially when it comes to treating chronic conditions, but also on big-picture changes in vitality, resiliency, and overall wellness.
 I'm always working toward regeneration, as well as remediation.

 As far as the difference in seeing me personally versus other practitioners, you'll find that I spend more time talking to my patients compared to most other medical practitioners.
-I don't believe that you can really understand another person and how to support them without spending time with them.
-I also believe that acupuncture works best when you can be seen often, so I will often intermix longer interpersonal visits with shorter visits that are just for acupuncture.
+Acupuncture works best when you can be seen often, so I will often intermix longer interpersonal visits with shorter visits that are just for acupuncture.
 This way you have the benefit of having personal time and attention while still being able to be seen on a consistent basis in order to get the cumulative therapeutic effect of regular acupuncture treatment.
-You'll also find that my educational background is diverse and that I'm a bit of a polymath, so sometimes you'll find me explaining something from the perspective of biochemistry or human physiology, and at other times, from the perspective of understanding the aspects of our shared human experience that are more interpersonal or subjective.
-I'm a bit of a linestrider in this way, as I have a lot of education in academia and science, but have also have had life experiences that have informed the perspective that science cannot explain everything, that there are multivariate and complex relationships that make research science limited in the answers that it can provide.
-There are still many mysteries in the world that make it worth it to invite curiosity and continually seek to maintain an open mind.
+You'll also find that my educational background is diverse and that I'm a bit of a polymath, so sometimes you'll find me explaining something from the perspective of biochemistry or human physiology, and at other times, from the perspective that is more interpersonal or subjective.
+I'm a bit of a linestrider in this way, as I have a lot of education in academia and science, but have also have had life experiences that have informed the perspective that science cannot explain everything, that there are multivariate and complex relationships that work in nonlinear ways.

 My story